opaliss/QLT_whistler/README.md

-## Impact of cold plasma population on the whistler instability
+## Impact of cold electron population on the whistler anisotropy instability

 ### Python Dependencies
 1. Python >= 3.9.13